Initial application installation

 Post-install tasks

-Following this, two key Genesis commands must be run to complete the installation.
+Following the installation of the distributions, two key Genesis commands must be run to complete the installation.
 Both must be run as the application user, as they will generate files with the ownership of the user running the command.

 -